makerdao/mips/MIP77/MIP77.md

 ### MIP77c1: Definitions

-#### Delegate

-Any individual or group that has ownership of a delegate contract.
+**Delegate:** Any individual or group that has ownership of a delegate contract.

-#### Delegator

-Any MKR holder that has delegated MKR token voting power to a delegate.
+**Delegator:** Any MKR holder that has delegated MKR token voting power to a delegate.

-#### Delegate Contract

-A smart contract that can be created permisionlessly to allow MKR holders to delegate the voting power of their tokens to the contract owner, the delegate.
+**Delegate Contract:** A smart contract that can be created permisionlessly to allow MKR holders to delegate the voting power of their tokens to the contract owner, the delegate.
 The delegate can only use these tokens to vote; they cannot be transferred.
 This means they cannot be used to trigger Emergency Shutdown via the Emergency Shutdown Module.

-#### Recognized Delegate

-Any delegate that meets the criteria defined in MIP77c2, as determined by a majority of Governance Facilitators.
+**Recognized Delegate:** Any delegate that meets the criteria defined in MIP77c2, as determined by a majority of Governance Facilitators.
 These delegates may associate a name with their delegate contract and will be listed prominently in the UI.

 The following are some of the benefits of becoming a Recognized Delegate in the Maker Protocol: